Cordillera ground warbler

-Its natural habitat is tropical moist lowland forests.

-It is threatened by habitat loss.

 Description and taxonomy

 The Cordillera ground warbler has a length of 20–22 cm.
 It has rather notable long legs and a long bill and feet.
 Its feathers are tipped dusky brown and it has a rusty-chestnut head with a thin whitish eye-ring with a small area of bare gray skin behind the eye.
 Its throat is white with black tips on the sides.
 The breast is a medium neutral gray with a distinct grayish triangular pattern, with feather shafts slightly paler, and a white belly.
 It also has chestnut to dark brown wings with each feather tucked in so that they appear mostly chestnut when folded.
 It has brown upperparts with two dotted white wingbars.
 The bird sings very high-pitched songs with the sound of tseeee sip tseeee!, which often last between approximately 1.6 and 2.2 seconds.

 It is differentiated from the Bicol ground warbler and Sierra Madre ground warbler by the grayish triangular markings on its belly.